The Churches of Britain and Ireland

 Kingdom Hall of Jehovah's Witnesses (2020 Streetview) on Riverside Drive.
 SK 9709 7056.

 There used to be a Kingdom Hall (of Jehovah's Witnesses, presumably) on Baggholme Road.
 It shows on a map revised in 1963-4.
 Its site is now a car park, seen by Streetview in 2024.
-Its frontage was about level with the black car, and it extended to just beyond the nearest walls of the flats.
+Its frontage was about level with the black car, and it extended to just beyond the nearest wall of the flats.
 SK 9823 7114.

 Life Church on Birchwood Avenue.
 Another view.
 Both © Jim Parker (2017).
 Link.